AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-NVidia-GPUs.md

 ```bat
 set COMMANDLINE_ARGS=--autolaunch --update-check
 ```
-> Each individual argument need to separated by a space, the above example well configure web UI to auto launch the browser page after it completes loading, and also chack for new version of web UI at launch.
+> Each individual argument need to separated by a space, the above example well configure web UI to auto launch the browser page after it completes loading, and also check for new version of web UI at launch.

 ### Troubleshooting
 The default configuration of web UI should run on most modern GPU, but in some cases you may need some extra arguments to allow it to work properly.

-1. For GPU with less ammounts of VRAM, you may need `--medvram` or `--lowvram`, these optimizations reduces VRAM requirements but sacrifice performance.
+1. For GPU with less amounts of VRAM, you may need `--medvram` or `--lowvram`, these optimizations reduces VRAM requirements but sacrifice performance.
 If you do not have enough VRAM, web UI may refuse to launch or fail to generate images due to an out-of-memory error.
 The amount of VRAM required largely depends the desired image resolution, for more details see [Troubleshooting](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Troubleshooting).
 > the [Tiled VAE](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111) extension can help to reduce the VRAM requirement.

 2. If your generated results in resulting in a black or green image, try adding `--precision full` and `--no-half`.